M.J. Lavina Robidoux House

 The M.J.
-Lavina Robidoux House is a house in Aurora, Colorado, that was built in 1913.
-It was listed on the National Register of Historic Places in 2011.
-The house is a one-and-a-half-story, cross-gabled, brick bungalow, and is one of the last surviving examples of the American craftsman architectural style in a brick bungalow in Aurora.
+Lavina Robidoux House (//ɛm d͡ʒeɪ lə.ˈvi.nə ɹoʊ.ˈbi.du haʊs// em-_-jay-_-lə-VEE-nə-roh-BEE-doo) is a house located at 1615 Galena St. in Aurora, Colorado, United States.
+Built in 1913, it was listed on the National Register of Historic Places in 2011.
+The house is a one and a half story, cross-gabled, brick bungalow, and is one of the last surviving examples of the American craftsman architectural style in a brick bungalow in Aurora.

 History

-There have been four families who have lived at 1615 Galena Street.

-Following the death of her husband Albert Robidoux in 1912, Mary Jane Lavina Girard Robidoux moved to Aurora, Colorado and commissioned the construction of the house in 1913.
+Following the death of her husband Albert Robidoux, a wheat farmer and rancher, in 1912, Mary Jane Lavina Girard Robidoux moved to Aurora, Colorado, where she commissioned the construction of the house in 1913.
 She invested in the design and construction of a Craftsman-style brick bungalow.
 Robidoux died in her home in June 1929 and left the house to St. Clara's Orphanage.

 St. Clara's Orphanage then sold the house to the Cornelius Muldoon family in 1930, who lived in the house until 1996.

 When Clare Muldoon died in 1984, a family member moved in and inhabited the house until 1996, when it was sold to non-family members.
 In 2007, the current owners purchased the house and completed minor restoration of the wood floors and staircase.

+Four families have lived at 1615 Galena Street.